 3 – Minimize your investment risks

 As you head into your 50s it is not the time to make high risk investments in the hopes of a high return, as the chances are often just as likely you’ll pay a high price.
 Therefore, minimize the risks to your retirement investments by ensure your portfolio is a mix of stocks, bonds and short term cash investments such as term deposits.
+However, you must check the Motley Fool stock picks before making your investment decisions.

 You will also need to make sure you have balanced the risks and rewards, as you don’t want to diminish your retirement returns either.
 You will also need to make sure you can access funds when you need them, to avoid having to sell stocks when you need cash, and risk selling at a low point.